DanNicolau/bar-build-optimizer/ideas.md

 desired income

+multiobjective should provide small improvements since you can use entities as a key and time,m,e as the 3 cost metrics it just is very small and not worth the computational cost to ensure optimality

 -------

 genetic algorithm or sim anneal may be a better approach, this probably would be benefited by a hand fed solution example, or an initial solution that just takes a very long and easy method to get to the goal. no longer proveably optimal but should work well and easy to multithread